maestro-server/webdocs/docs/userguide/autodiscovery/aws.rst

 Connecting on AWS
 ====================

-To connect a one aws account, it uses an access_key and secret_key
+To connect an one aws account, Maestro need to have an access_key and secret_key

 .. raw:: html